 - The compute nodes perform the actual work.
 Jobs (i.e. instances of running programs) are executed on compute nodes.
 ACCRE consists of over 600 computing nodes.

-- The authentication server verifies users and keep track of users’ passwords.
+- The LDAP server, also know as the authentication server, verifies users and keep track of users’ passwords.

 - The job scheduler server takes jobs that have been submitted and assigns them to a particular compute node.
 The job scheduler software that ACCRE uses is called SLURM.
 SLURM tracks and manages compute and memory resources on the compute nodes, and decides when and where to run your job.
 SLURM will email you updates about your job.

-- The file servers store all the code and data so they can be used by all the different nodes and gateways.
+- The file servers (L-Store, GPFS, and DORS) store all the code and data so they can be used by all the different nodes and gateways.
 ACCRE uses a tool called GPFS to store users’ data.
 You can think of GPFS as Dropbox for the cluster.
 It’s available on each gateway and compute node, eliminating the need to copy data between the various compute resources on the cluster.

 Some of the nodes contain NVIDIA graphics processing units, or GPUs.
 Traditionally GPUs were designed to power video games to perform calculations quickly.
 Because of the nature of their design, GPUs are being used more and more for non-graphics applications as well (e.g. for deep learning applications, molecular dynamics, image processing, and much more).